 Patients are more likely to quit smoking and remain abstinent if they are seen frequently and receive support from their physicians or other healthcare professionals.
 It is important to ensure that patients read the instructions provided to them and have their questions answered.
 Physicians should review the patient’s overall smoking cessation program that includes treatment with ZYBAN.
-Patients should be advised of the importance of participating in the behavioral interventions, counseling, and/or support services to be used in conjunction with ZYBAN.
-See Medication Guide at the end of the prescribing information.
+Patients should be advised of the importance of participating in the behavioral interventions, counseling, and/or support services to be used in conjunction with ZYBAN [see Medication Guide].

 Patients who fail to quit smoking during an attempt may benefit from interventions to improve their chances for success on subsequent attempts.
 Patients who are unsuccessful should be evaluated to determine why they failed.
 A new quit attempt should be encouraged when factors that contributed to failure can be eliminated or reduced, and conditions are more favorable.

-Maintenance: Nicotine dependence is a chronic condition.
-Some patients may need continuous treatment.
-Systematic evaluation of ZYBAN 300 mg/day for maintenance therapy demonstrated that treatment for up to 6 months was efficacious.
+Tobacco dependence is a chronic condition.
+Some patients may need on-going treatment.
 Whether to continue treatment with ZYBAN for periods longer than 12 weeks for smoking cessation must be determined for individual patients.

 Combination treatment with ZYBAN and NTS may be prescribed for smoking cessation.
-The prescriber should review the complete prescribing information for both ZYBAN and NTS before using combination treatment.
-See also CLINICAL TRIALS for methods and dosing used in the ZYBAN and NTS combination trial.
+The prescriber should review the complete prescribing information for both ZYBAN and NTS before using combination treatment [see Clinical Studies (14)].
 Monitoring for treatment‑emergent hypertension in patients treated with the combination of ZYBAN and NTS is recommended.